logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 ## Laying The Foundation

-Instead of diving into the details first, let's take a step back and imagine we got the implementation done.
+First, let's take a step back and imagine we got the implementation done.
 How would you use such a component?

 It is often a good practice to mock/use your abstractions before implementing them to make sure you are on the right track.

-So assuming we have a component called `DynamicForm` that accepts a schema prop that has all the information needed to render the form, we probably will have the following in our template:
+So assuming we have a component called `DynamicForm` that accepts a `schema` prop that has all the information needed to render the form, we probably will have the following in our template:

 ```vue
 <DynamicForm :schema="formSchema" />